schlenger/collective-soundworks.github.io/docs/misc/contributing-to-this-site.md

 1. Add your markdown file in the `/misc` directory

 ::: tip Note
-If your file is quite a long file, it can be nice to put a "table of content" on top of it using the `[[toc]]` command:
+If your file is quite long, it can be nice to insert a "table of content" on top of it using the `[[toc]]` macro:

 ```md
 # My Awesome Document